-When Was the Use of Asbestos Stopped?
+When Was the Use of Asbestos Vinyl Sheet Flooring Stopped?

 The first known deaths from exposure to asbestos fibers were recorded as early as the 1930s.
 By the 1960s, the link between asbestos exposure and mesothelioma was well-established.
 Beginning in the late 1970s, laws were passed banning and phasing out the most common uses of asbestos.
 Strictly speaking, asbestos has not been completely banned.
 A number of products still contain asbestos in regulated amounts.
 Those working with materials containing asbestos are now properly educated to ensure they use appropriate safety equipment, and wear protective clothing to limit the risks attached to using the substance.

-Asbestos in Vinyl Flooring
+Asbestos Vinyl Sheet Flooring

 Many types of vinyl flooring manufactured before 1980 contained asbestos.
 After 1980, asbestos use in this type of flooring was phased out.
 If paper-backed vinyl flooring in your home was manufactured prior to 1980, for safety’s sake, assume that it contains asbestos.
 Do not assume that because your home was constructed after 1979, your vinyl sheet flooring must be safe.
 Manufacturers were permitted to use up their remaining stocks of asbestos-containing materials, even after asbestos regulation began in earnest.